Mirror

 When looking at a mirror, one will see a mirror image or reflected image of objects in the environment, formed by light emitted or scattered by them and reflected by the mirror towards one's eyes.
 This effect gives the illusion that those objects are behind the mirror, or (sometimes) in front of it.
 When the surface is not flat, a mirror may behave like a reflecting lens.
 A plane mirror yields a real-looking undistorted image, while a curved mirror may distort, magnify, or reduce the image in various ways, while keeping the lines, contrast, sharpness, colors, and other image properties intact.

 A mirror is commonly used for inspecting oneself, such as during personal grooming; hence the old-fashioned name "looking glass".
 This use, which dates from prehistory, overlaps with uses in decoration and architecture.
 Mirrors are also used to view other items that are not directly visible because of obstructions; examples include rear-view mirrors in vehicles, security mirrors in or around buildings, and dentist's mirrors.
 Mirrors are also used in optical and scientific apparatus such as telescopes, lasers, cameras, periscopes, and industrial machinery.

 According to superstitions breaking a mirror is said to bring seven years of bad luck.

 The terms "mirror" and "reflector" can be used for objects that reflect any other types of waves.
 An acoustic mirror reflects sound waves.
 Objects such as walls, ceilings, or natural rock-formations may produce echos, and this tendency often becomes a problem in acoustical engineering when designing houses, auditoriums, or recording studios.
 Acoustic mirrors may be used for applications such as parabolic microphones, atmospheric studies, sonar, and seafloor mapping.
 An atomic mirror reflects matter waves and can be used for atomic interferometry and atomic holography.

 History

 Prehistory

-The first mirrors used by humans were most likely pools of dark, still water, or water collected in a primitive vessel of some sort.
+The first mirrors used by humans were most likely pools of still water, or shiny stones.
 The requirements for making a good mirror are a surface with a very high degree of flatness (preferably but not necessarily with high reflectivity), and a surface roughness smaller than the wavelength of the light.

 The earliest manufactured mirrors were pieces of polished stone such as obsidian, a naturally occurring volcanic glass.
-Examples of obsidian mirrors found in Anatolia (modern-day Turkey) have been dated to around 6000 BCE.
+Examples of obsidian mirrors found at Çatalhöyük in Anatolia (modern-day Turkey) have been dated to around 6000 BCE.
 Mirrors of polished copper were crafted in Mesopotamia from 4000 BCE, and in ancient Egypt from around 3000 BCE.
 Polished stone mirrors from Central and South America date from around 2000 BCE onwards.